kammitama5/kammitama5.github.io/_posts/2024-02-17-Saturday-February-17th.md

 <img src="/images1/simons245small/simons13.png" width="300">

 - Beverland is a G. Such a nice guy!
 He didn't even know me and walked right up to me on the first day he arrived and started chatting with me, a student.
 Much appreciated!
-That was the general vibe, though, and people care as much about what school you went to, as what you found interesting, and what you were interested in working on.
+That was the general vibe, though, and people don't care as much about what school you went to, as what you found interesting, and what you were interested in working on.
 I was surprised when I mentioned what I was interested in, and a postdoc told me he was super interested and told me about one of the most beautiful papers he had ever read related to that.
 People were just constantly willing to share knowledge.
 Of course, there are people who are working on things that they can't have scooped, and there was a nice